 Please donate for this cause

 Thank you for your generosity and support.
-Together, we can make a difference and provide clean drinking water to those who need it most.
+Together, we are making a significant difference and providing clean drinking water to those who need it most.

 With heartfelt thanks,